Q: How do I wash The Absorber towel?

 Q: Does any one of the Absorber colors work better than others?

-Q: Why shouldn’t we use glass cleaner on our paint finish?
+Q: Why shouldn’t I use glass cleaner on my car paint finish?

 A: Glass cleaner is just that, a cleaning agent for glass.
 The chemical make-up is for removing things that stick to a hard glass surface, paint is not such a surface.
 Additionally being a cleaning agent, glass cleaners have the potential for removing wax.